How to Split Text by Number of Characters in Excel (8 Methods)

 Text Splitting by Number of Characters with LEFT & SEARCH Functions

-• Furthermore, for cells C6, C7, and C8, type the relevant formulas as shown in the image.
+• For cells C6, C7, and C8, enter the relevant formulas, as shown in the image.

 • SEARCH(“B”,B5): The position of character B in text string B5 is returned in this section.
 The value returned is 5.